top of page

 Courtney Townsend

-Courtney is a fourth-year student in the Clinical Psychology PsyD Program.
+Courtney is a fifth-year student in the Clinical Psychology PsyD Program.
 She earned her B.A. in Philosophy and Slavic Studies from Connecticut College and her M.A. in Clinical Psychology from The New School for Social Research.
 Prior to starting at Ferkauf, Courtney worked as a research assistant at the Substance Use Research Center of New York State Psychiatric Institute.
 She is currently an extern at New York Presbyterian-Westchester Behavioral Health's Substance Use Recovery Unit and the Database Coordinator for the Clinical PsyD program.
 Her research and clinical interests include the functions of substance use, identity continuity, and mood disorders.
 Email: ctownse1@mail.yu.edu

 Kaitlin Levin.jpg